polyakovin/one-app-many-langs/README.md

 This is one project developed using different programming languages to demonstrate different approaches, pros and contras of these languages.

+The goal is to create a minimal working code example and environment to run bubble sort function as a service, which can be launched from shell (sort of one microservice developed with different languages).

 ## Languages
 - 1С
 - Assembler